chitranshjeengar/EncryptedMessagingApp/README.md

 # chatapp

 A new Flutter project.
-It is a multi user messaging app which with uses AES-256 for secure end to end encrypted messaging and diffie hellman key ecchange algorithm for exchanging secret key.
+It is a multi user messaging app which with uses AES-256 for secure end to end encrypted messaging and diffie hellman key exchange algorithm for exchanging secret key.

 ## Getting Started